MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-discovering-xbox-tournaments.md

 #### C. Game-exit confirmation

 Screen elements A and B lead the user out the game to the Xbox Dashboard.
-Set that expectation in your title’s UI before the gamer makes a decision.
+Set that expectation in your title's UI before the gamer makes a decision.

 ###### UI Example: Exit game confirmation
 ![Tournament exit game confirmation](live-discovering-xbox-tournaments-images/arena-ux-exit-confirm.png)

 ### 2. Promote tournaments on the Main Menu

 In this example, the announcement is an interactive ad for an upcoming event.
 It gives enough information to entice the gamer to learn more.